First-principles study of strain behavior in iron-based fluorides of tungsten bronze type as cathode materials for alkali-ion batteries: Results

 \subsection{TTB Na$_x$FeF$\mathrm{_3}$}

 We start our investigation with the TTB Na$_x$FeF$\mathrm{_3}$ and compare the results with the experimental data of Han \textit{et al} \cite{Han_2016_ZS_TB}.
-Since there are 20 possible intercalation sites in the chosen TTB supercell, 20! calculations would be necessary to determine the energetic order in which the individual sites would be occupied.
-Since this is impractical, we use the approach that first all sites of the site type with the lowest formation energy $E\mathrm{_{form}^{Na^+}}$ are filled, then the sites with the next lowest formation energy in the now partially occupied structure, and finally the sites of the remaining site type.
-The formation energy per Na cation is shown in Fig.\ \ref{fig3:naxfef_energies}(a) for the three intercalation steps.
+The 20 possible intercalation sites in the TTB supercell would result in too many possible inequivalent configurations to be treated within the scope of this work to determine the energetic order of occupation of individual sites.
+Therefore, we use the approach that first all sites of the site type with the lowest formation energy $E\mathrm{_{form}^{Na^+}}$ are filled, then the sites with the next lowest formation energy in the now partially occupied structure, and finally the sites of the remaining site type.
+The formation energy per $A$ cation is defined as follows:

+Here, $E_{\mathrm{initial}}^{A_x\mathrm{FeF_3}}$ and $E_{\mathrm{final}}^{A_x\mathrm{FeF_3}}$ are the energies at lower and higher $x$ concentrations, respectively, and $n$ is the number of intercalated cations, related to $\Delta x$ by \nolinebreak{$\Delta n=x \times$formula units}.
+The formation energy per Na cation is shown in Fig.\ \ref{fig3:naxfef_energies} (a) for the three intercalation steps.
 In the first step the 5-sites are occupied.
 The 4-sites have the lower formation energy in the 5-site occupied structure and are therefore occupied next, followed by the 3-sites.

-Figure \ref{fig3:naxfef_energies}(b) shows the voltage profile for this stepwise occupation, w.r.t.\ Na/Na$\mathrm{^+}$, i.e. assuming a metallic sodium anode.
+Figure \ref{fig3:naxfef_energies} (b) shows the voltage profile for this stepwise occupation, w.r.t.\ Na/Na$\mathrm{^+}$, i.e. assuming a metallic sodium anode.
 The first (short) horizontal line corresponds to the occupation of one single 5-site and the last (short) horizontal line to all sites being occupied, except one single 3-site.
 The very small differences to the average values of the occupation of all resepective sites demonstrate the validity of the above described procedure of stepwise site-type occupation.
-The average voltage values are in good agreement with the values of Han \textit{et al.} \cite{Han_2016_ZS_TB} who reported voltages between 2.5 and 4 V in the concentration range $x$=0 to $x$=0.6.
+The average voltage values are in good agreement with the values of Han et al. \cite{Han_2016_ZS_TB} who reported voltages between 2.5 and 4 V in the concentration range $x$=0 to $x$=0.6.
+In agreement with the geometric arguments given in that paper that the 3-sites are too small for suitable Na$\mathrm{^+}$ storage, the occupation of this site-type showed the lowest formation energy.